EURODEO/openradardata-requirements/KPI_documentation.md

 Internal use of the NMHSs need to be reported as a special case as it is in special interest of the EUMETNET Member States and providing organisations.
 The KPIs and the target figures should be the same.

-The KPI-12 target is derived from an assumption that all EUMETNET Member States will provide data through E-SOH.
+The KPI-12 target is derived from an assumption that all EUMETNET Member States will provide data.

-Regarding KPI-13, there is an assumption that EUMETNET Members will provide data from as many automatic weather stations (AWS) as possible.
-This is in contrast to only a sub-set of the total number of AWS stations being shared through the GTS.
-The actual number of stations from each Member is not known at present, but a KPI to reflect the inclusion of additional stations is highly desirable.
+Regarding KPI-13, there is an assumption that EUMETNET Members will provide data from all of their radar sites.
+Is the actual number of radar sites from each Member is known at present????

-KPI-17: [OSCAR requirements](https://space.oscar.wmo.int/requirements) defines detailed requirements for each parameters.
-For the sake of simplicity the shortest timeliness of ground observations (apart from some aviation parameters and lightning) was chosen.

 ## Conclusions